alexmlevin/RightVibe/README.md

 ---

----

 ## ✨ Features

 * **Universal Video Input:** Accepts major video container formats (e.g., MP4, MOV, AVI) for analysis.
 * **Intelligent Interpretation:** Uses advanced algorithms to detect impacts, motion, textures, and audio swells within the video content.
 * **Mobile-Ready Output:** Generates standardized haptic track files ready for integration into iOS (AHAP) and Android ecosystems.
-* **Customizable Intensity:** (Optional: If your tool supports this) Fine-tune the gain and threshold of the generated haptics to match the desired vibe of your app.
+* **Customizable Intensity:** Fine-tune the gain and threshold of the generated haptics to match the desired vibe of your app.

 ## 🚀 Getting Started